andre-ko/dimdemart/README.md

 ---

 The portfolio website for professional photographer from Paris.
-The entire project has been built from scratch, from brand identity and web design to WordPress implementation.
-The website is fully responsive, Retina-ready.
+The entire project was built from scratch.